Integr-0/Integr-0/README.md

 ### About Me ℹ️
-- Java is fun ☕
+- Java is my favorite ☕
 - Also playing Minecraft 🎮

 ### My Big Projects 🛠️